Plinker97/WDI/documentation.md

-This is the documentation for the single page application
+This document willl show the process of finding what to make the application about, the design process